 The Office of Student Activities at Stevenson University prepares students for lives of integrity and leadership.
 We promote an overall sense of community by providing students with impactful programs.
 Our office extends learning outside the classroom by empowering and challenging students in a fun and inclusive environment.

-Student Activities will develop the whole student by creating exceptional experiences that influence personal growth while connecting student to their careers.
+Student Activities develops the whole student by creating exceptional experiences that influence personal growth while connecting them to their careers.

 The Villager, Stevenson's student-run newspaper, keeps students up to date on campus events.
 Stay informed about a variety of topic, ranging from sports and club events to campus news and peer accomplishments.

 In order to prepare students for the work force, '47 House aims to give members hands-on experience in the fields of marketing, advertising, and public relations.

 https://www.facebook.com/47house https://twitter.com/47_house https://www.instagram.com/47_House/